ZerothAngel/zPermissions/README.md

 *   Temporary group assignments.
 Assign a group to a player and have their membership expire after 1 day... a few months... or a year!
 Whatever duration you want.

+*   Players and groups can be assigned chat prefixes and suffixes.
+A Vault-compatible chat-formatting plugin is still required.

 *   With the advent of Superperms/Bukkit permissions, the recommended way of testing group membership is by using permissions. zPermissions can automatically set a permission based on the group's name for each group.
 By default, this configurable permission is `group.<groupname>` (compatible out-of-the-box with WorldEdit and WorldGuard!).

 *   The default group (the group assigned to players who have not been explicitly placed into any groups) is named `default`.
 This may be changed.